This year’s auto show was one vast sea of disappointment

 2026 Subaru Forester

 I suppose one could argue that people want more room these days, and Subaru presumably saves on development costs by putting the Outback on the Forester’s platform.
 However, the big question is whether the Outback is now too similar to Subaru’s other two SUVS — the Forester and the high-end Ascent.
-In light of the Ascent’s declining sales, it might have made more sense to give it a shorter, two-seat version and leave the Outlook as a more car-like wagon.
+In light of the Ascent’s declining sales, it might have made more sense to give the SUV a shorter, two-seat version and leave the Outlook as a more car-like wagon.

 2026 Honda Prelude